 Casper Meets Wendy (1998)

-The direct-to-video sequel starred a little Hilary Duff, pre-Lizzie McGuire, as Wendy the Good Little Witch who has to hide with her aunts, as someone believes she will soon be the greatest witch ever and wants to get rid of her using a “Mystic Abyss.”
+The direct-to-video sequel starred a little Hilary Duff, pre-Lizzie McGuire, as Wendy the Good Little Witch, who has to hide with her aunts as someone believes she will soon be the greatest witch ever and wants to get rid of her using a “Mystic Abyss.”
 Wendy and her aunts vacation at a resort hotel and run into Casper and his three uncles, which isn’t good since ghosts and witches don’t get along.
 Chaos ensues.
 Wendy gets taken and almost falls into the abyss but is saved.
-I’ve always been a fan of Hilary Duff, ever since I was little.
+I’ve always been a fan of Hilary Duff since I was little.
 Seeing her so young in a cute movie about a little witch and a little ghost is incredible.
-I love it because it sends a message that it doesn’t matter what you are or what you do or what your history is.
-You can be friends with whoever you want, and it doesn’t matter what other people think.
+I love it because it sends a message that it doesn’t matter what you are, what you do, or what your history is.
+You can be friends with whoever you want; it doesn’t matter what other people think.

 I am 22, and I absolutely love watching the Casper films.
-It had been awhile since I’d seen either of them, but rewatching both while writing this makes me realize why I fell in love with them in the first place, and why the movies are so enjoyable.
-I love watching Halloween movies to get me into the spirit of the holiday.
+It had been a while since I’d seen either of them, but rewatching both while writing this makes me realize why I fell in love with them in the first place and why the movies are so enjoyable.
+I love watching Halloween movies to get me into the holiday spirit.
 Casper is one of those films I can rewatch over and over again and not get tired of it.
 Despite it coming out in the 90s, the CGI makes it look real.
-The movie is currently available on Hulu and Amazon Prime with a STARZ subscription, but you can always do a 7-day free trial first to watch the movie.
-If you want to get spooky, but not too spooky, Casper and Casper Meets Wendy are the right films for you!
+The movie is available on Hulu and Amazon Prime with a STARZ subscription, but you can always do a seven-day free trial first to watch the film.
+If you want to get spooky but not too spooky, Casper and Casper Meets Wendy are suitable films for you!